raipc/atsd-jdbc/README.md

 ## Tests

-In order to run tests you have to choose (or create) own ATSD metrics.
-A test phase is expecting the set of test properties provided below.
-The first three parameters are mandatory to have tests done and the others are optional for more accurate checking.
+To run tests, you have to choose (or create) your own ATSD metrics.
+A test phase requires a set of test properties listed below.
+The first three parameters are mandatory.
+You can use the rest of the parameters to get more accurate test results.

 ```
 * -Daxibase.tsd.driver.jdbc.url=<ATSD_URL [http, https]>